silaspe/maths/docs/mod.md

 I will add only this line of text to my website, because it would be sad to add anything else to my website on April $1$'st. Well, no it wouldn't be, but no one would belive something added on April $1$'st. So I'll take the day off.

 Okay, you know the drill.
 Time to copy paste and tweak the preveous line, just give me a sec...
 Wait!
 April $2$'nd is not a holiday.
 But that means that I have to work today.
 I think I liked the quadruple weekend more.

+And, would you look at that.
+I forgot to work for all of yesterday, and I have to take the day off for family.
+Like I said many times: I'll imbed the desmos graphs tomorrow, or maybe today if I am lucky